tristanjahier/zoho-crm-php/README.md

 ### The query object

-A query is an instance of the class `Zoho\Crm\Api\Query`.
+A query is an instance of the class `Zoho\Crm\Query`.
 It is simply a container for all the parameters that define a Zoho API request.

 Remember that all the arguments of the `Client::newQuery()` method are optional.
 You can create an empty query:
 ```php